uberblah/software-quality/content/standards/design-template.md

 The breadth or focus of ALL requirements depends on the breadth or focus of the project.

-If the whole goal of the project is to improve non-functional requirements, those can be listed here and you can remove the non-functional requirements section.
+If the whole goal of the project is to improve non-functional aspects of the system, those can be listed here and you can remove the non-functional requirements section.
 {{< /hint >}}